 A mix of class and quirk, Mondrian LA is a modern high-rise with a whimsical design twist.
-The building’s signature 30-foot mahogany doors, Lucite indoor swing and mushroom-shape reception desk accentuate this through-the-looking-glass concept.
-With floor-to-ceiling windows and bamboo flooring, the hotel’s bright suites feature flat-screen TVs disguised as mirrors.
+The building’s signature 30ft (9m) mahogany doors, Lucite indoor swing, and mushroom-shaped reception desk accentuate this through-the-looking-glass concept.
+With floor-to-ceiling windows and bamboo flooring, this West Hollywood hotel’s suites feature flat-screen TVs disguised as mirrors.
 The sun-drenched rooftop pool provides underwater music and unparalleled city views.
 At night, the poolside patio becomes Skybar, an LA hotspot for pumping DJ sets and buzzing dance parties.

-Dating back to 1931, this historic Art Deco hotel located on the Sunset Strip has housed countless Hollywood heavy-hitters, including Elizabeth Taylor, Marylin Monroe and Frank Sinatra.
-Combining old-world charm with modern convenience, prepare for an elegant experience that is surprisingly personal.
+Dating back to 1931, this historic art deco hotel located on the Sunset Strip has housed countless Hollywood heavy hitters, including Elizabeth Taylor, Marilyn Monroe, and Frank Sinatra.
+Combining old-world charm with modern convenience, the Sunset Tower Hotel promises an elegant experience that is surprisingly personal.
 The bright rooms feature floor-to-ceiling windows and unrivaled views in a subtly luxurious environment.
 The Tower Bar is a dignified haven offering classic cocktails and critically acclaimed cuisine backdropped by soothing live jazz.
-Relax poolside while taking in sweeping views of the city or take a day to rejuvenate at the hotel’s world-class salon and spa.
+Relax poolside while taking in sweeping views of the city or take a day to rejuvenate at the world-class salon and spa.

-This urban oasis combines Hollywood style with London sensibility, creating an atmosphere that is both luxurious and social.
+This urban oasis merges Hollywood style with London sensibility, creating an atmosphere that is both luxurious and social.
 Rooms are spacious and elegant, with balconies that provide impressive views of the city.
 Keeping with the theme, rooms also offer free calls to London.
-The hotel’s restaurant, the Boxwood Café, serves up a complimentary European-inspired continental breakfast in a bright and open setting every morning.
-A rooftop pool provides a guest-only entrance with poolside food and drinks served in the day.
+The hotel’s restaurant, the Boxwood Cafe, serves up a complimentary European-inspired continental breakfast in a bright and open setting every morning.
+A rooftop pool provides a guest-only entrance with food and drinks served during the day.
 It’s also open to the public for cocktails and dancing at night.

-A Moroccan-inspired luxury boutique hotel, Petit Ermitage is romantic, cozy and luxurious.
-Named after the Hermitage Museum in St Petersburg, Russia, a hand-picked collection of artwork from the owner’s personal collection is on display, boasting such names as Miró, Rauschenberg and Dalí.
-The airy suites further emphasize a bohemian eclecticism with handwoven Turkish carpets, Italian mosaic tiling, Israeli pillow shams and antique furnishings.
-The private rooftop features a heated saltwater pool, hummingbird and butterfly sanctuary, and a deck with an open fireplace.
-Cuisine at the hotel’s private restaurant is healthy, and there are plenty of alternative options within walking distance.
+A Moroccan-inspired luxury boutique hotel in West Hollywood, Petit Ermitage is romantic and luxurious.
+Named after the Hermitage Museum in St Petersburg, Russia, the hotel houses a hand-picked collection of artwork from the owner’s personal collection that boasts such names as Miró, Rauschenberg, and Dalí.
+The airy suites further emphasize a bohemian eclecticism with handwoven Turkish carpets, Italian mosaic tiling, Israeli pillow shams, and antique furnishings.
+The private rooftop features a heated saltwater pool, a hummingbird and butterfly sanctuary, and a deck with an open fireplace.
+The cuisine at the hotel’s private restaurant is healthy, and there are plenty of alternative options within walking distance.

-Hotelier Jeff Klein’s 850 is a chic and friendly B&B in the centre of West Hollywood.
-The residential-style design, complete with fireplaces, oak flooring, marble sinks and panoramic city views, is reminiscent of a cozy European inn.
+Hotelier Jeff Klein’s 850 is a chic and friendly B&B in the center of West Hollywood.
+The residential-style design, complete with fireplaces, oak flooring, marble sinks, and panoramic city views, is reminiscent of a cozy European inn.
 Brightly colored walls and bespoke wallpaper give off Wes Anderson vibes.
-There is a complimentary breakfast, an honor bar in the living room and mezze hour served on the terrace every evening.
-Keeping with the home-away-from-home feel, the front-desk staff is friendly, attentive and happy to answer questions or give recommendations.
+There is a complimentary breakfast, an honor bar in the living room and a meze hour served on the terrace every evening.
+Keeping with the home-away-from-home feel, staff are friendly, attentive, and happy to answer questions or give recommendations.

-This family-friendly hotel located near The Grove shopping mall has loft-style suites that are comfortable and spacious with modern-functional furniture and simple color schemes.
-The large rooftop terrace has a heated pool and hot tub, and is lined with shaded private cabanas for guests to recline in.
-There is also a tennis court for those in the mood and a good-sized sauna.
+This family-friendly hotel in West Hollywood, located near the Grove shopping mall, has loft-style suites that are comfortable and spacious, with modern furniture and simple color schemes.
+The large rooftop terrace has a heated pool and hot tub and is lined with shaded private cabanas for guests to recline in.
+There is also a tennis court for those in the mood and a good-size sauna.
 The traditional hotel decor and informal restaurant allow for a stay that is both luxurious and laid-back.